 When water affects films and photographs, the images and materials degrade quickly.
-In a short amount of time, the components and chemicals within film separate and breakdown.
+In a short amount of time, the components and chemicals within the film separate and break down.

 The Effects of Salt Water

-When salt water affects films and photographs, the combination of salt with the metal-based chemicals could increase their corrosion rate.
-If salt water were to dry on the items, they’d have a coating of salt.
+When saltwater affects films and photographs, the combination of salt with metal-based chemicals could increase their corrosion rate.
+If saltwater were to dry on the items, they’d have a coating of salt.
 Without careful handling, the abrasive salt crystals will scratch their surface.

 Salt Water and Mold Growth

-Cellulose-based documents affected by salt water are not as vulnerable to mold growth as those affected by fresh water are.
-After a tsunami affected various regions in Asia, documents that soaked in seawater and remained wet for several weeks did not experience mold growth or paper adhesion, despite humid tropical conditions.
+Cellulose-based documents affected by saltwater are not as vulnerable to mold growth as those affected by freshwater are.
+After tsunami-affected various regions in Asia, documents that soaked in seawater and remained wet for several weeks did not experience mold growth or paper adhesion, despite humid tropical conditions.
 Scientists believe that the concentration of salt in the seawater inhibited fungal growth.

 In a 2012 report in Studies in Conservation, Kenta Higashijima and his associates reported that salt concentrations of 3.5 percent or greater in water killed various mold spores.
 They noted that the pH of documents and additives could influence the results.

-It also important to note that it is not good to assume that your documents are safe if they’re affected by salt water.
-If seawater mixes with fresh water or the water is naturally brackish, the concentration of salt might be too low to prevent mold damage.
+It is also important to note that it is not good to assume that your documents are safe if they’re affected by saltwater.
+If seawater mixes with fresh water or the water are naturally brackish, the concentration of salt might be too low to prevent mold damage.